zokwezo/sango/src/lib/lexicon/README.md

    |  ɛ̈ ɛ̂ ɔ̈ ɔ̂  |    2    |    4    |

-   The two implications of this to be aware of (especially in legacy code) are that **the number of graphemes in a Sango phrase cannot be immediately calculated from its UTF8/16/32 array representation** and therefore:
+   The two implications of this to be aware of (especially in legacy code) are that **the number of graphemes in a Sango phrase cannot be immediately calculated from its UTF8 or UTF16 array representation** and therefore:

    - cannot be easily aligned (e.g. into columns) interlinearly with an English (or French) phrase simply by aligning their representations
    - must be counted by iterating linearly through the array
      - The Go standard library (surprisingly) does not provide this functionality
      - GitHub has a [Unicode Text Segmentation library](https://github.com/rivo/uniseg/blob/master/README.md) for this, released under the MIT license which is more permissive than the Apache 2.0 license of this package and can therefore be freely used herein.
+     - The problem could be solved using UTF32 arrays, but (unlike UTF8 and UTF16) this is not supported in the standard [unicode](https://pkg.go.dev/unicode) package and not used in this library.

 8. Sometimes an ASCII-only representation is needed.
 Because written Sango uses only 24 letters, allowing for a human-readable lossless bijective mapping:
    - The letters **x** and **c** are not found in Sango lexemes (nor even in French loan words used in